kenyipp/discuz/README.md

  - [Cargo Make](https://github.com/sagiegurari/cargo-make) - the task runner.
 A set of tasks, including unit tests, linting, and formatting, need to be done for each commit.
 The [Makefile.toml](./Makefile.toml) includes configuration and code snippets to run those tasks.
  - [Nextest](https://nexte.st/) - rust next generation test framework.It provides a clean interface for the test results for rust.
 It is faster than using the `cargo test`.
 Users can choose the test cases to run with by using this framework.
 It is 100% compatible with `cargo test` so you can use `cargo test` to perform unit testing instead of this framework.

+## Program Design & Features
+This project includes the basic functionalities of the forum.
+Both users and admins can create a post and comment on it under the pre-defined category.
+In addition, we apply a list of restrictions to improve the performance of this application and create a fair environment of discussion.

+ - [ ] There is a hard [limit](./libs/core/src/constants.rs) on the number of comments on each post.
+ - [ ] After the post reaches the maximum limit of comments, the program will archive the post.
+Users can't leave any comments after the post is archived.
+ - [ ] We will cache archived posts so the traffic of archived posts will not go to the database.
+ - [ ] Admins can increase the limit of the number of comments for specific topics manually.
+ - [ ] Only the admin can update or delete the post and comment.
+If the user wishes to delete the content they created, they can create the request for admins.
+ - [ ] Deleting the comment of the post will not decrease the comment count.
+ - [ ] Users can't comment on posts if they have been banned.

 ## Database Design

+### Types of the table
 This repository has three types of tables: Entity Tables, Definition Tables, and Relation Tables.

+- **Entity Table**
+It is the basic unit of the program.
+It includes the basic information of different domains, including the post, user, and post comment table.
+- **Definition Table**
+The definition tables include information on system configs.
+In most cases, only the admin can modify the content in definition tables.
+Most of the content in this type of table will be loaded into the application when it starts.
+All the definition tables start with the `def_` prefix.
+- **Relation Table**
+The relation tables build the connection between entity table to entity table and the definition table.
+For example, the `post_tag` table describes the relationship between the post table and the def_post_tag table.

+### Naming convention

+#### Indexes
 The format of the foreign keys is `FK-{Table name}-{Table column}-{Target table name}-{Target table column}`, and index is `IDX-{Table name}-{Column name}`.

 ## Testing